csjiet/csjiet.github.io/index.md

 - Relational Databases

 # News
-- May 7th, 2023: Learning about Apache Kafka - distributed big data streaming platform
+- **May 7th, 2023**: Learning about Apache Kafka - distributed big data streaming platform
-- May 5th, 2023: Reading about the exponential family in statistics
+- **May 5th, 2023**: Reading about the exponential family in statistics
-- May 3rd, 2023: Exploring Graph Theory.
+- **May 3rd, 2023**: Exploring Graph Theory.
-- April 29th, 2023: Exploring Weak supervision in the context of regression.
+- **April 29th, 2023**: Exploring Weak supervision in the context of regression.